Daat1313/sma_interecation/README.md

 Having some amount of datapoints which represent similarities we can calculate the propable returns in periods of 3, 7, 15 days.
 To avoid calculateing the specific amount of % gains considering capitalization and maturing of an asset we can approach calculating probabilities of return from perspective of achieving standard deviations.
-The heatmap below shows probabilities of getting 1 or 2 std returns in mentiond above periods.
+The heatmap below shows probabilities of getting 1 or 2 std positiv or negative returns in mentioned above periods.

 ![image](https://github.com/user-attachments/assets/520af7f9-ea9c-4f49-b1cc-c844dea4d8dd)

+The idea is to adding more data would give better generalization and increased stability of estimates.